postgrespro/pg_probackup/Documentation.md

 Even if you are using [continuous archiving](#setting-up-continuous-wal-archiving), STREAM backups can still be useful in the following cases:

-    1. STREAM backups can be restored on the server that has no file access to WAL archive.
+- STREAM backups can be restored on the server that has no file access to WAL archive.
-    2. STREAM backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
+- STREAM backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
-    3. Creating backup from standby of a server that generates small amount of WAL traffic and using [archive_timeout](https://www.postgresql.org/docs/9.6/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT) is not an option.
+- Backup in STREAM mode can be taken from standby of a server, that generates small amount of WAL traffic, without long waiting for WAL segment to fill up.

 ##### External directories
 To back up a directory located outside of the data directory, use the optional `--external-dirs` parameter that specifies the path to this directory.
 If you would like to add more than one external directory, provide several paths separated by colons.